akgold/onelogin/README.md

 ## Installation

-You can install the current version of onelogin from github,
+You can install the current version of onelogin CRAN at <https://cran.r-project.org/web/packages/onelogin/index.html> or the development version from 'github' using

 ```
 devtools::install_github("akgold/onelogin")